Skip to main content

 • The assessor is experienced with SAP and the project timeline is tight

-• The design is straightforward — standard house type with heat pump and basic PV, where the more detailed HEM modelling may not provide significant advantage
+• The design is straightforward: a standard house type with heat pump and basic PV, where the more detailed HEM modelling may not provide significant advantage

 • Specific product data for all heating and ventilation equipment is not yet available in the PCDB for HEM